Toaplan Vol 1_header

 May 1991

-Toaplan releases Zero Wing in Japan for the Mega Drive with a poorly translated version for the PAL Mega Drive arriving in Europe in 1992.
+Toaplan released Zero Wing in Japan for the Mega Drive, with a poorly translated version for the PAL Mega Drive arriving in Europe in 1992.
 It is the PAL version that would go on to spawn the "ALL YOUR BASE ARE BELONG TO US" meme.
 The game did not receive a North American port.
 Those who wished to own it would import the European release and play at 50Hz on their NTSC 60Hz console.

 July 1992